Amerb908/shopping-list-Belal/Readme.md

 This project is a simple Shopping List web application that allows users to add, filter, and remove items from their shopping list.
 It is built using HTML, CSS, and JavaScript.

+Here is the link to the site: https://amerb908.github.io/shopping-list-Belal/

 ## Features
 - Add items to the shopping list.
 - Filter items in the shopping list.